 But there is also a personal reason I believe in reincarnation.
 It is because I have experienced a love so deep and powerful that I could not ask for more either in the heavens or on Earth: my love for my family.
 I do not desire or need a love greater than this.
 My family defines my paradise right here on Earth and I embrace it along with all its imperfections.
 This despite knowing that death will interrupt our lifetimes together.
 I do not need an eternal Heaven to look forward to so long as whatever awaits me after death includes them.
 To believe in a god of love is to believe that when a love such as this is found, death will not separate it.
 It will come together again in the heavens and then be drawn together again in our World.
 A love that can span the chasm between lifetimes.
 Renewed and reborn for as long as that love continues to flourish.
 Heaven is not required for such a love to be realized.
 Our World is enough.

-This does not mean that I stand today near the footsteps of Heaven.
-I am a very ordinary person and although I have the love of my family that provides me with a slice of Heaven there are so many other passions to cultivate.
+This does not mean that I stand today near the mountaintop.
+I am a flawed human being and although I have the love of my family that provides me with a slice of Heaven there are so many other passions to cultivate.
 So much more love to give and receive.
 The love for my family is very deep.
 But it must broaden to consider many others.
-And so I pray that my conception of Heaven is correct.
-That I can never reach it.
-That my journey towards Heaven may continue forward but never end.
+And so I pray that my understanding of Heaven is true.
+That I can never reach it and that my journey towards it may continue forward but never end.